Facebook Tracking Pixel

 Spectacular Fall Colors Come to the Blue Ridge Mountains

-Hundreds of miles of scenic byways and back country roads wind through the region, with overlooks and turnouts that offer breath-taking views of the Blue Ridge Mountains decked out in their finest fall colors.
+Hundreds of miles of scenic byways and backcountry roads wind through the region, with overlooks and turnouts offering breathtaking views of the mountains and valleys.

-Elevation and cooler nights dictate Nature’s timeline on when leaves begin to turn.
-Leaf colors emerge as green-colored cholorophyll begins to break down, revealing the underlying yellow, orange and red pigments covered by summer’s green.
-Fall color appears first in the reds of sourwoods, dogwoods and red maples.
-The yellow, orange and red of walnut, tulip poplar and other maples, beech and birch show up next.
+Elevation and cooler nights dictate Nature’s timeline for foliage changes.
+Leaf colors emerge as chlorophyll breaks down, revealing the underlying yellow, orange, and red pigments.
+Fall color appears first in the reds of sourwoods, dogwoods, and red maples.
+The yellow, orange, and red of walnut, tulip poplar, and other maples, beech, and birch show up next.
 The season ends with the darker reds and browns of oaks.
-And the leaf show progresses from the High Country down the Parkway into the Balsams and the Nantahala mountains.
+The show progresses from the High Country down the Parkway into the Balsams and the Nantahala mountains.

 Check out these links to scout out the best shows through the peak weeks in October.